ysugimoto/cloudflare-worker-lambda-gateway/README.md

 ```

 You can find a built file at `dist/worker.js`. copy script and paste to [Cloudflare worker playground](https://cloudflareworkers.com/)
-After update worker, you can get Lambda function response at URL of "https://tutorial.cloudflareworkers.com/[function name]"
+After update worker, you can get Lambda function response at URL of "https://tutorial.cloudflareworkers.com/[function-name]".

-Enjoy!